NextEnergy Solar Fund (LON:NESF) Posts Quarterly Earnings Results

 NextEnergy Solar Fund (LON:NESF – Get Free Report) posted its quarterly earnings data on Monday.
-The company reported GBX (1.86) (($0.02)) earnings per share for the quarter, Digital Look Earnings reports.
-NextEnergy Solar Fund had a negative net margin of 408.61% and a negative return on equity of 2.33%.
+The company reported GBX (1.86) (($0.02)) EPS for the quarter, Digital Look Earnings reports.
+NextEnergy Solar Fund had a negative return on equity of 2.33% and a negative net margin of 408.61%.

 About NextEnergy Solar Fund